Assessing the ROI of Training Programmes

 So what are the steps your company can take to ensure that the L&D interventions are translated into monetary value and how will it impact the bottom-line?
 Below is our tried and tested framework to help clients measure the Return on Investment from L&D interventions:

-Fortunately, once you understand the basics of learning and development ROI methodology, the natural chain of impact really begins to make sense.
+Fortunately, once you understand the basics of training and development ROI methodology, the natural chain of impact really begins to make sense.

 Our framework provides a comprehensive insight into how to build and communicate a compelling case for the learning and development function.
 It will enable you demonstrate the tangible and intangible returns of L&D investment, and present the information in a format that is acceptable to key stakeholders.